waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Gem's Pokémon Crystal Adventure Log

-## II.
-Current Status & Blockers
-*   **Primary Objective:** Reach Goldenrod City.
-*   **Current Blocker:** The path through Ilex Forest is blocked by a CUT_TREE.
-I need a Pokémon that can learn HM01 Cut.
-*   **Secondary Blocker:** I have no Poké Balls to catch a new Pokémon.
-The Azalea Town Mart is blocked by a Cooltrainer.
-*   **Immediate Task:** Check if any of my current party members (Vulcan, Gambit, Miasma) can learn HM01 Cut.

 ## I. Core Principles & Lessons Learned
 *   **Trust Your Tools:** A verified tool's output is a source of truth.
 Trust it over assumptions.
 *   **Systematic Debugging:** Use a methodical, evidence-based approach for broken tools.
 Use `run_code` with print statements to trace execution.